kriswallsmith/Buzz/README.md

 use case.

 We will probably not accept any configuration option or feature to any of the clients or the Browser.

+## Backwards Compatibility Promise

+We take backwards compatibility very seriously as you should do with any open source project.
+We strictly follow [Semver](https://semver.org/).
+Please note that Semver works a bit different prior version 1.0.0.
+Minor versions prior 1.0.0 are allow to break backwards compatibility.

+Being greatly inspired by [Symfony's bc promise](https://symfony.com/doc/current/contributing/code/bc.html), we have adopted their method of deprecating classes, interfaces and functions.

 ## Running the tests